jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The only 15-letter word that can be spelled without repeating a letter is uncopyrightable.
+⚡<!-- FUNFACT --> Fun fact: 1 in 5 of the world's doctors are Russian.

 </div>